Tutorial 26: How to make a short letter work

 About the author: Jerry Huntsinger

-Some years back Jerry gifted his archive of direct mail tutorials to SOFII and we’ve been serialising them ever since.
-All 50-plus are gems.
-Together, they add up to a complete ‘how-to’ guide to everything you need to know about direct mail fundraising.
+Jerry Huntsinger was revered in direct marketing circles as the ‘dean of direct mail’.
+Many years ago, Jerry gifted his archive of direct mail tutorials to SOFII.
+All 57 of them are gems.
+Together, they add up to a complete ‘how-to’ guide that covers everything you need to know about direct mail fundraising.
+Sadly, Jerry passed away in August 2023.

-Gwen_Chapman.jpg#asset:8990:urlGwen Chapman is a passionate advocate for donor-centric fundraising.
+These tutorials were edited and presented to SOFII by Gwen Chapman.
+Gwen is a passionate advocate for donor-centric fundraising.
 She is a senior consultant with international experience in the non-profit sector in Canada, the United States, the UK and South Africa.
-She explains the importance to these tutorials here.
+She explains the importance of these tutorials here.

 Related case studies or articles

-Tutorial 17: write the way you speak: 10 suggestions.
+Tutorial 17: Write the way you speak – 10 suggestions

 Read more

-Tutorial 21: ‘really, it just doesn’t sound like me’.
+Tutorial 21: ‘Really, it just doesn’t sound like me’

 Once upon a time I wrote a letter for the president of a nonprofit organisation and I thought it turned out rather well – that is, until she sent me this crisp critique: ‘I really don’t like this letter because it just doesn’t sound like me.’
 Sigh.
 How many times have I heard that?
 So, dutifully, I called her and asked: ‘What do you sound like?’
 She paused.